nzkksdemo/wtecc-CICD_PracticeCode/labs/01_base_pipeline/README.md

 - Step 5: Update the hello-pipeline to message-pipeline and change the config After modifying the pipeline.yaml, use below command kubectl apply -f pipeline.yaml

+- Step 6: Run the message-pipeline
+    Run the pipeline using the Tekton CLI: tkn pipeline start hello-pipeline \
+    --showlog  \
+    -p message="Hello Tekton!"